 These xylophagous insects belong to the order Blattoptera.
 Local termites belong to the Reticulermes genus and have an underground lifestyle (nothing to do with the cathedral termite mounds built by their African cousins).
 The fact that they do not support the light becomes their first asset: they are harmful out of sight!
 Their whitish body, 5 to 8 mm long, sometimes earns them the nickname “white ants”.

 Social insects, they live in colonies in which each member plays its role precisely.
 Indeed, there are different kinds of termites in the same colony.
-Let’s start with the most numerous and the most harmful to humans and their environment: worker termites.
+Let’s start with the most numerous and the most harmful for man and his environment: the working termites.

 Their mission is to feed their fellow creatures.
 Fast and voracious, they are constantly prospecting for the cellulose present in wood and paper.
 They consume it, digest it and regurgitate it to feed the other members of the colony by “trophallaxis”.